 Drug Class:Biologics (Selective co-stimulation modulator)

-Injection: After a single IV infusion based on body weight, one 125 mg injection within a day, followed by 125 mg injection once a week.
+Injection: For RA, after a single IV infusion loading dose (optional) based on body weight, one 125 mg injection within a day, followed by 125 mg injection once a week.
+For PsA, one 125 mg injection once a week.

 Potential Side EffectsHelp